 Then select Group Buy Options in the menu to the right.

-The Group Buy Unit Size is the amount that the group’s collective order needs to reach.
-In this case we need a total order of 5kg or more, so I’ll write 5000.
+The Bulk Unit Size is the amount that the group’s collective order needs to reach.

-Make sure the ‘Max’ column is displayed so I can see each customers maximum order quantity.
+Make sure the ‘Max’ column is displayed so you can see the upper limit each customers is prepared to purchase.

 Click update to save changes to customer orders.